Alireza-Zwolf/XV6-Modified/README.md

 # OS-Lab

-Note! run following command before pushing to the repository
+Note! run the following command before pushing to the repository

 ```
 make clean